cycoslave/kali-nethunter-kernels/README.md

 So really all you need is a kernel image and sometimes a `dtb.img` to build for a new device.

-Don't forget to add your newly supported device's kernel sources to the `kernels.yml` file!
+Don't forget to add your newly supported device's kernel sources to the `devices.cfg` file!

 ## Building a kernel for your device